GerardoMoreno96/CloudComputingMiniProject/README.md

 The purpose of this webapp is to help people that go to the gym to record their progress in an easy and conventional way.
 This app makes calls to an external API hosted in https://wger.de/es/software/api in order get information about different routines depending on what part of the body you want to excercise.

-Whithin this app, the user is able to update its age, weight and height whenever they find it convenient.
+Within this app, the user is able to update its age, weight and height whenever they find it convenient.
 Also, they can keep a record of their weight and personal records in an easy and conventional way.

 The website's URL is:
 https://www.gerrysgymapp.co.uk/